spujadas/elk-docker/docs/index.md

 ### Running Elasticsearch nodes on different hosts <a name="elasticsearch-cluster-different-hosts"></a>

-To run nodes on different hosts, you'll need to update Elasticsearch's `/etc/elasticsearch/elasticsearch.yml` file in the Docker image to configure the [zen discovery module](http://www.elastic.co/guide/en/elasticsearch/reference/current/modules-discovery.html) as needed for the nodes to find each other.
-Specifically, you need to add a `discovery.zen.ping.unicast.hosts` directive to point to the IP addresses or hostnames of hosts that should be polled to perform discovery when Elasticsearch is started on each node.
+To run cluster nodes on different hosts, you'll need to update Elasticsearch's `/etc/elasticsearch/elasticsearch.yml` file in the Docker image so that the nodes can find each other:

+- Configure the [zen discovery module](http://www.elastic.co/guide/en/elasticsearch/reference/current/modules-discovery.html), by adding a `discovery.zen.ping.unicast.hosts` directive to point to the IP addresses or hostnames of hosts that should be polled to perform discovery when Elasticsearch is started on each node.

+- Set up the `network.*` directives as follows:

+		network.host: 0.0.0.0
+		network.publish_host: <reachable IP address or FQDN>

+	where `reachable IP address` refers to an IP address that other nodes can reach (e.g. a public IP address, or a routed private IP address, but *not* the Docker-assigned internal 172.x.x.x address).

+- Publish port 9300

 As an example, start an ELK container as usual on one host, which will act as the first master.
 Let's assume that the host is called *elk-master.example.com*.